kiboschool/link-shortener/express/README.md

 - "/urls" - show the list of all urls created
 - "/urls/edit/:short" - page to view and edit a url
 - "/urls/delete/:short" - handler to delete url

-## Advanced features, which aren't present

-- random cookie-based user session
-- users / sign in
-- stats for urls